-Healthy habits on a daily basis can increase your energy levels, mood, and immune strength in the short term and as a bonus also be protecting your future mental health.
+Healthy habits on a daily basis can increase your energy levels, mood, and immune strength in the short term and, as a bonus, also be protecting your future mental health.
 Exercise, sleep, social activity, adequate water, and a balanced diet can all add up to a good mood and health in the short term and protect against dementia or other health problems in the long term.

 Exercise helps strengthen the body by providing the demand that signals a need for muscle, bone, and nerve growth.
 Physical action throughout the day helps move fluid through the blood and lymphatic vessels to be detoxified by the lymph nodes.
 Heart and lung power can increase with consistent exercise.
 Gradually increasing from short walks to longer walks is an easy way to start.

-Spending time in full spectrum light during awake hours can also benefit health.
+Spending time in full-spectrum light during awake hours can also benefit health.
 Time in nature or with images of nature can also help reduce stress effects on the body and improve mood.

-During sleep our body’s and brain activity slows down and cools down in temperature.
+During sleep, our body’s and brain activity slows down and cools down in temperature.
 Having a slightly cooler thermometer setting for sleep hours may benefit falling asleep and staying asleep.
 Complete darkness also helps with circadian cycles and melatonin production which helps health and mood.
-More fluid exchange occurs in the brain during sleep, bringing nutrients in and removing toxins that buildup from normal metabolism.
+More fluid exchange occurs in the brain during sleep, bringing nutrients in and removing toxins that build up from normal metabolism.

 How much is enough sleep varies for different people and at different ages.
 Around seven hours of sleep per night seems like a healthy average for adults.
 Toddlers and teenagers may need ten hours for optimum health.
-Young infants can sleep up to 16 hours per day, spread throughout the 24 hour day/night cycle.
+Young infants can sleep up to 16 hours per day, spread throughout the 24-hour day/night cycle.

 Mental and physical wellness can benefit from positive social relationships.
 Oxytocin and serotonin are positive mood hormones associated with health.
 Companionship, time spent enjoyably with friends, and family, or caring for pets, and possibly even house plants, can help increase levels of the good mood hormones.
-Conversation and puzzles or classes can also help keep mentally alert over time.
+Conversation and puzzles or classes can also help keep you mentally alert over time.

 Brain connections are lost from disuse with the forgetfulness of normal ageing.
 Remaining active and adding new hobbies can help keep brain connections in use and add new when learning new skills.
 Knowing or learning a second language can also help protect mental health and listening to music is also beneficial.
 Hobbies and feeling some purpose in life may be protective.